Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: First-order theories and invariant definition of transport coefficients

 It is important to realize that $\nu_i$ $\varepsilon_i$, $\pi_i$, $\gamma_j$, $\kappa_j$ are not invariant.
-They depend on the choice of the frame and they can be altered by using the equations of motion.
+They depend on the choice of the frame and they can be altered by using the equations of motion resulting in a change of representation.
 Furthermore, consistency with the second law of thermodynamics implies constraints for the coefficients $\gamma_j$ and $\kappa_j$.
-In the following, we discuss each of these properties and show how they can be used to introduce three invariant quantities which will be identified with the shear and bulk viscosity coefficients, $\zeta$ and $\eta$ respectively, and the thermal conductivity $\kappa$.
+In the following, we discuss each of these properties and show how they can be used to introduce three invariant quantities which will be identified with the shear and bulk viscosity coefficients $\eta$ and $\zeta$ respectively, and the thermal conductivity $\kappa$.